openmsi/openmsimodel/docs/source/user_info/entity/entity.rst

 The primary class within this API, the **'CoreElement'** class, is the first layer.
 It aims to encapsulate the most fundamental elements within your chosen data model.
 For instance, it includes a function 'assets()' that consistently provides access to the core elements, regardless of the selected data model.

 In our context, GEMD (Graphical Expression of Materials Data) serves as the principal data model.
-Therefore, the **'GemdElement'** class extends the **'CoreElement'** class as the second layer.
+Therefore, the **'GEMDElement'** class extends the **'CoreElement'** class as the second layer.
 It is inherited by the **'Process'**, **'Material'**, **'Ingredient'**, and **'Measurement'** classes, which constitute the third layer.
 Instead of individually interacting with and managing GEMD Process Templates, Specifications, or Runs, these two together help handle all the details under a single class, and provides refactored approaches and extensions to GEMD.

 Among the added benefits of these layers: